uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 <p class="warning">The 3 css files aren't allowed to share any code.
 To be on the safe side, you can create each style from scratch to produce 3 unique sets of styling rules for your site.</p>

 Each of the three styles should have differences in the following ways.
-The differences should be large, obvious, and visible.
+The differences should be large, **obvious**, and visible.
 It should be difficult to tell that they're the same HTML at all!
+You should not need to explain how your three CSS styles are different, because it should be obvious by looking at the results in a browser.

 * 3 different layouts
     * For example, if the navigation menu is at the top of the page, it should NOT be at the top in the other two versions!